ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 In Gnosis Safe’s code, `isValidSignature` [is implemented](https://github.com/safe-global/safe-contracts/blob/main/contracts/handler/CompatibilityFallbackHandler.sol) so that signatures can be created and verified in [two ways](https://ethereum.stackexchange.com/questions/122635/signing-messages-as-a-gnosis-safe-eip1271-support):

 1. On-chain messages
    1. Creation: a safe owner creates a new safe transaction to “sign” a message, passing the message as data into the transaction.
-Once the enough owners sign the transaction to reach the multisig threshold, the transaction is broadcast and run.
+Once enough owners sign the transaction to reach the multisig threshold, the transaction is broadcast and run.
 In the transaction, there is a safe function called which adds the message to a list of “approved” messages.
    2. Verification: call `isValidSignature` on the Gnosis Safe contract, and pass in the message to verify as the message parameter and [an empty value for the signature parameter](https://github.com/safe-global/safe-contracts/blob/main/contracts/handler/CompatibilityFallbackHandler.sol#L32) (i.e. `0x`).
 Gnosis will see that the signature parameter is empty and instead of cryptographically verifying the signature, it will know to just go ahead and check whether the message is on the list of “approved” messages.
 2. Off-chain messages:
    1. Creation: a safe owner creates a message off-chain, then gets other safe owners to sign the message each individually until there are enough signatures to overcome the multisig approval threshold.